 Air Force Nuclear Weapons Center

-The Air Force Nuclear Weapons Center is the nuclear-focused center within Air Force Materiel Command.
-It synchronizes all aspects of nuclear materiel management on behalf of the AFMC commander in direct support of Air Force Global Strike Command.
+The Air Force Nuclear Weapons Center is the nuclear-focused center within Air Force Materiel Command (AFMC).
+It synchronizes all aspects of nuclear materiel management on behalf of the AFMC commander in direct support of Air Force Global Strike Command (AFGSC).

-Established on March 31, 2006, and headquartered at Kirtland Air Force Base, New Mexico, the center has about 1,400 military and civilian personnel assigned at 18 locations worldwide.
-It consists of four major execution directorates: Air Delivered Capabilities; Intercontinental Ballistic Missile (ICBM) Systems; Nuclear Command, Control, and Communications (NC3) Integration; and Nuclear Technology and Integration.
-It also has several functional directorates and its commander is dual-hatted as the Air Force Program Executive Officer for Strategic Systems.
+Established on March 31, 2006, and headquartered at Kirtland Air Force Base, New Mexico, the center has more than 2,000 military and civilian personnel assigned at 20 locations worldwide.
+It consists of four major execution directorates: Air Delivered Capabilities; Intercontinental Ballistic Missile (ICBM) Systems; Nuclear Command, Control and Communications (NC3) Integration; and Nuclear Technology and Integration.
+It also has several functional directorates, and the AFNWC Commander is dual-hatted as the Air Force Program Executive Officer (PEO) for both Nuclear Air Delivered and nuclear integration.

 Mission: Deliver nuclear capabilities warfighters use every day to deter and assure.